 The common units represent limited partner interests in us.
-The holders of common units are entitled to participate in partnership distributions and are entitled to exercise the rights and privileges available to limited partners under our partnership agreement, which has been filed as an exhibit to the Form S-3 registration statement of which this prospectus forms a part.
-For a description of the relative rights and preferences of holders of common units and to partnership distributions, please read this section and "Provisions of our Partnership Agreement Relating to Cash Distributions."
-For a description of the rights and privileges of holders of common units under the Partnership Agreement, including voting rights, please read "Our Partnership Agreement."
-We urge you to read our partnership agreement, as our partnership agreement, and not this description, governs our common units.
+The holders of common units, along with holders of subordinated units, are entitled to participate in partnership distributions and exercise the rights or privileges available to limited partners under our partnership agreement.
+For a description of the relative rights and preferences of holders of common units and subordinated units in and to partnership distributions, please read this section and "Provisions of Our Partnership Agreement Relating to Cash Distributions."
+For a description of the rights and privileges of limited partners under our partnership agreement, including voting rights, please read "Our Partnership Agreement."
+Our outstanding common units are listed on the NYSE under the symbol "PSXP" and any additional common units we issue will also be listed on the NYSE.
+As of July 31, 2014, 38,747,707 common units and 35,217,112 subordinated units were outstanding.